albertoleoncio/wikitelegram/USAGE.md

 ## How Does It Work?
 - **Restricts new members:** Every new member who joins the group will be automatically set as silent/restricted (cannot send messages or media).
 - **Deletes join notifications:** The bot will delete the system message that announces a new user has joined.
 Some spammers use this notification to spam the group, since it links to their profile, where the spam can be found.
+This feature can now be enabled or disabled per group by the group admin in the web interface.
 - **Unmutes on verification:** When a user completes verification, the bot will automatically unmute them, allowing them to participate in the chat.

 ## How to Use